Money and duty free for Maldives

 There are no restrictions on the import or export of local or foreign currency.

 Major currencies can be exchanged at banks, tourist resort islands, hotels and leading shops.
-Payments in hotels can be made in most hard currencies (particularly US Dollars) in cash, traveller's cheques or credit cards.
+Payments in hotels can be made in most hard currencies (particularly US Dollars) in cash or credit cards.

 Maldives duty free